A List of Helping Professions: Big Hearts, Big Opportunities

 7. Social Work

 Those who wish to enhance the well being of individuals, families, or specific groups may find their calling in social work: a helping profession that helps bring about social change and advocates for social justice for both individuals and vulnerable populations.
 Social workers help people solve and cope with problems in their everyday lives.
 Clinical social workers also diagnose and treat mental, behavioral and emotional issues.
 They work in mental health clinics, child welfare and human service agencies, hospitals, community development corporations and private practices.
 Most have at least a bachelor's degree, although clinical social workers require a master's degree, supervised clinical post-graduate work, and a license.
+An online degree in human services could be a starting point and help you reach your goals faster.

 According to BLS, the job outlook for social workers is expected to increase 15% through 2026.
 The median annual wage for social workers is $46,890, with social workers earning more than $57,000 in a hospital setting.